vrussillo/eight-bit-banking/README.md

 # Eight-Bit-Banking

-* an Eight Bit themed banking app that stores crypto currencies in a "Mine-Craft" like inventory
+*** an Eight Bit themed banking app that stores crypto currencies in a "MineCraft" like inventory

 # Live URL: